Fix Media: x86-64 / GModPatchTool Guide (FAQ)

 What is the x86-64 beta?

-What are Awesomium / gmod-html / Chromium Embedded Framework?
+What is Awesomium / gmod-html / Chromium Embedded Framework?

 Chromium Embedded Framework, aka CEF, is an embeddable and open-source version of Google Chrome that can be used in games and other applications.